 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION PROHIBITIONAND REDRESSAL) ACT 2013:

 Your Company has in place a Prevention of Sexual Harassment Policy in line with therequirement of the Sexual Harassment of Women at Workplace (Prevention Prohibition andRedressal) Act 2013.
-An Internal Complaints Committee (ICC) was set up to redresscomplaints received regarding sexual harassment.
-During the year 2014-15 there were nocomplaints received by the ICC.
+An Internal Complaints Committee (ICC) was setup to redresscomplaints received regarding sexual harassment.
+During the year 2015-16 there were nocomplaints received by the ICC.

 PARTICULARS OF REMUNERATION:

 The information required under Section 197 of the Act and the Rules made thereunder inrespect of employees of the Company is as follows:-(a) the ratio of the remuneration ofeach director to the median remuneration of the employees of the company for the FinancialYear: Our Directors draw remuneration only by way of sitting fees.
 The details of the sameare provided in Corporate Governance which forms an Annexure to this report.
 No otherremuneration is drawn by them including the Managing Director.
 Hence the ratio ofremuneration of each Director to the median remuneration is not required to be given.

 (b) the percentage increase in remuneration of each Director Chief Executive OfficerChief Financial Officer Company Secretary or Manager if any in the Financial Year:There is no change in sitting fee during the current Financial Year.
 Other details are asfollows:

 |Name of the Person ||% increase in remuneration |

 |Dr. V N Rao Chief Executive&Chief Operating Officer ||10.18 % |